CatalystCode/bedrock-end-to-end-dx/README.md

 }
 ```

-Likewise, she wants to create a `west` cluster, which she does in the same manner from the `discovery-service` directory:
+Likewise, she wants to create a `west` cluster, which she does in the same manner from the `discovery-cluster` directory:

 ```bash
 $ spk infra scaffold --name west